KishoreKammela/JobBoardly/docs/seo-ranking-plan.md

 - **Examples:**
   - Home: `JobBoardly - AI-Powered Job Search & Hiring Platform`
   - Job Detail: `[Job Title] at [Company] - [Location] | JobBoardly`
+  - Company Detail: `[Company Name] - Profile & Jobs | JobBoardly`
+  - Employer Landing: `Employers - Post Jobs & Find Talent | JobBoardly`
+  - Privacy Policy: `Privacy Policy - How JobBoardly Protects Your Data`
+  - Terms of Service: `Terms of Service - JobBoardly User Agreement`
-  - Blog Post: `[Blog Post Title] - Career Advice | JobBoardly`
+  - Blog Post (Future): `[Blog Post Title] - Career Advice | JobBoardly`

 ### 5.2.
 Meta Descriptions

 - **Best Practices:** Unique, 150-160 characters, include keywords, act as an "ad" for the page.
 - **Examples:**
   - Home: `Find your dream job or hire top talent with JobBoardly.
-Our AI-driven platform offers intelligent job matching, resume parsing, and a seamless experience.`
+Our AI-driven platform offers intelligent job matching, resume parsing, and a seamless experience for job seekers and employers.`
+  - Job Listings: `Search and filter thousands of job openings on JobBoardly.
+Find full-time, part-time, contract, and remote jobs across various industries and locations.`
+  - Employer Landing: `JobBoardly for Employers: Post job openings, manage applications, and find qualified candidates using our AI-powered tools.
+Streamline your hiring process today.`
+  - Privacy Policy: `Learn about how JobBoardly collects, uses, shares, and protects your personal information and data.
+Our commitment to your privacy and data security.`
+  - Terms of Service: `Read the Terms of Service for using JobBoardly.
+Understand your rights and responsibilities when using our AI-powered job portal and related services.`
-  - Blog Post: `Learn how to [solve problem/achieve goal related to blog topic].
+  - Blog Post (Future): `Learn how to [solve problem/achieve goal related to blog topic].
 Expert tips and insights from JobBoardly.`

 ### 5.3.
 Header Tags (H1-H6)

 - **H1 Tag:** One unique H1 per page, describes page content, includes primary keyword.
+Implemented on public landing pages.
 - **H2-H6 Tags:** Structure content logically, incorporate secondary keywords naturally.
+Implemented on public landing pages.

 ### 5.4.
 Image Optimization

 - **Alt Text:** Descriptive alt text for all images.
+Implemented on public landing pages using `next/image` and `data-ai-hint` for placeholders.
-- **File Names:** Descriptive, keyword-rich file names.
+- **File Names:** Descriptive, keyword-rich file names (managed by image source).
 - **Compression:** Optimize images for web (Next.js `next/image` helps).
-- **`data-ai-hint`:** Used for AI-generated placeholders.
+- **`data-ai-hint`:** Used for AI-generated placeholders to suggest relevant image themes.

 ### 5.5.
 Internal Linking

-- Strategically link to other relevant pages (jobs to companies, blog posts to feature pages or relevant job categories).
-Use descriptive anchor text.
+- Strategically link to other relevant pages (jobs to companies, employer landing to post job, etc.).
+Implemented in updated public pages and footer.
+HTML sitemap enhances this.

 ### 5.6.
 Content Quality (Overall)

 - Focus on original, high-quality, valuable, and regularly updated content.
+Landing pages (Home, Employer) and legal pages have been enhanced.
+Future blog/guides will expand this.

 ### 5.7.
 Structured Data (Schema Markup)

+- **Current (Planned/Implemented):**
-- **Current:** `JobPosting`, `Organization`, `BreadcrumbList`, `WebSite` with `SearchAction`.
+  - `WebSite` with `SearchAction` (potential search box in SERPs).
+  - `Organization` for JobBoardly.
+  - `JobPosting` for individual job detail pages.
+  - `BreadcrumbList` for navigation paths.
+  - `WebPage` for static content pages like Privacy Policy, Terms of Service, Sitemap.
 - **Future (with Content Marketing):**
   - `Article` or `BlogPosting` for blog posts.
   - `HowTo` for guides.